-The Company has in the past repurchased shares of the Company's stock and plans to continue to buy Common Shares in the Company as it deems feasible from time to time and management is authorized by the Board of Directors to purchase up to 2,000,000 shares of the Company's Common Shares on terms and conditions determined by management.
+The Company has in the past repurchased shares of the Company's stock and plans to continue to buy Common Shares in the Company as it deems feasible from time to time and management is authorized by the Board of Directors to purchase up to the remaining Common Shares owned by shareholders that are not officers or directors of the Company on terms and conditions determined by management.
 Anyone desiring to sell Common Shares is encouraged to contact the Company directly to inquire whether the Company would purchase their shares.
 Any shares purchased directly by the Company with the shareholder will be without a commission.
 The Company makes no promise of repurchasing a shareholder's stock at a given time since any decision will be based upon the Company's financial condition and working capital requirements along with the market price of the stock taken into consideration.
 However, in the past the Company has been acquiring shares offered by shareholders at the current ask price.